cosmic-horizon/committees/Ecosystem/Readme.md

 ## Committee Name and Purpose:
 **Ecosystem Committee**

-The Ecosystem Committee is dedicated to making decisions on how community funds are spent and ensuring the proper use of allocated resources within the Qwoyn Network.
+The Ecosystem Committee is dedicated to making decisions on how the community grows and operates.
 The committee's purpose is to foster a vibrant and thriving ecosystem by creating and overseeing various programs, incentivizing community engagement, organizing community events, and facilitating collaborative initiatives that benefit the network and its participants.

 ## Committee Membership:

 Include the names of the committee members, their roles or positions, and any additional information that helps identify each member's expertise or contribution to the committee.

-Daniel Pittman
-Xxx xxx
-Xxx xxx

-Daniel Pittman, <committee position>, represents Qwoyn Studios, etc etc

-Xxx xxx, <committee position>, etc etc..

-Xxx xxx, <committee position>, etc etc..
+RomanOZ
+Olga7
+BlueMist

 ## Internal Committee Elections: